Yashasv-Prajapati/Fee_Grid_Final/Readme.md

 On opening the site, you have to login through your institute ID to login as a student and if you are admin then you have to login through your admin account.
 All authentication is done through your Google ID.

-To run this, you have to setup xampp and sql.
+To run this, clone this whole repository and now you have to setup xampp and sql.
+You can download xampp from this link: https://www.apachefriends.org/download.html Now, install xampp in C/ and after that in xampp folder, go to htdocs and create a new folder and copy all content of this repository to that.

-You can download xampp from this link: https://www.apachefriends.org/download.html You have to setup xampp now, and start Apache and MySQL.
+You have to setup xampp now, and start Apache and MySQL.

 Now, open MySQL as admin by clicking on the Admin button beside Start button.
 This will open localhost/phpmyadmin, and you have to create a new database now.
-To create a new database, click on New as shown in the image
+To create a new database, click on New as shown in the image.

 ![image](https://user-images.githubusercontent.com/40720591/163674980-3e1f341c-ae0d-4791-88c6-5e9876b34c56.png)